 - Click the Actions button in the Panes section of the View tab

-- Click the Tall rows button in the Layout section of the View tab
+- Click Tall rows on the Zip pane drop down menu in the Layout section of the View tab

 - Click Single folder in the Show drop down menu